nextarch/toc/README.md

 - aligning interfaces to components under management (code reference implementations before standardizing), and defining common practices to be implemented across NextArch projects, if any.

 ## Election schedule
-TOC usually consists of no more than 15 people.

 Candidate can nominate and participate in the election by submitting a [PR for approval](https://github.com/nextarch/toc/blob/main/doc/election.md).
 NextArch will vote for official TOC members at the collaborator meeting and announce it in real time at the meeting.